 - This event has passed.

-A one-day course with Paul Dix: Exclusively for senior leaders
+A one-day course exclusively for senior leaders

 - Learn about the Five Pillars of Pivotal Practice and how they help you to achieve a calm school.
 (More about the Pivotal Approach to Behaviour Management).

 - Discover how to create and embed pure consistency of behaviour.

 - Understand why managing staff behaviour is your first priority.